Aspergillus Flavus Testing

-Mycotoxin; A. flavus produces aflatoxins, the most toxic and potent hepato-carcinogenic natural compounds ever characterized.
+Aflatoxins are the most toxic and potent hepato-carcinogenic natural compounds ever characterized.
 There are four major Aflatoxins: B1, B2, G1, G2.
 Aflatoxin B1 is the most potent carcinogen and is the major mycotoxin produced by A. flavus.
 Aflatoxin’s reputation as a potent toxin may explain why it has been adopted for use in bioterrorism.
 There is substantial evidence that Iraq stockpiled aflatoxin to be delivered in missiles.
-Epidemiological studies implicate aflatoxins in food as the causative agent for liver cancer.
-There is no other natural product for which the data on human carcinogenicity are so compelling.
-The International Agency for Research on Cancer has classified aflatoxin B1 as a group I carcinogen.

 Health Effects: In addition to the carcinogenic effect of aflatoxins, A. flavus is the second leading cause of invasive aspergillosis in immunocompromised patients.
 Particularly common clinical syndromes associated with A. flavus include: chronic granulomatous sinusitis, keratitis, cutaneous aspergillosis, wound infections and osteomyelitis following trauma and inoculation.